algal/inspiration-talk-RWDevCon/inspiration.md

 ^ Is it just my physical continuity through space and time (like for an object like a rock)?
 Or is it the continuity of my memories, that I can remember holding the umbrella?
 (This is what John Locke believed.)

 ^ Parfit considers many theories.
-I will not review those here.
+I will not review them all.
 Instead I'd now like to SHOW YOU THE PARALLEL I promised.

 ---